Williamson County TN Jail

 You can support your loved ones at Williamson Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 615-790-5560.

-The Williamson Co Jail is a detention center located at 408 Century Ct Franklin, TN which is operated locally by the Williamson County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
-Most of the sentenced inmates are here for less than two years.
-Williamson County accepts inmates from surrounding towns, Franklin Police Department, and the US Marshal's Service.
+The Williamson Co Jail, located at 408 Century Ct in Franklin, TN, is a secure detention center operated by the Williamson County Sheriff's Office.
+This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
+It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Franklin Police Department.

 Inmate Locator